apollographql/apollo-kotlin/.github/ISSUE_TEMPLATE/bug_report.md

 **Description**
 Add context about the problem here.
 How it happened and how to reproduce it:
 * If your project is open source, a link to the project is greatly appreciated.
-* If not, please share as many information as possible to help understanding the problem: schema, queries, sample code, etc...
+* If not, please share as much information as possible to help to understand the problem: schema, queries, sample code, etc...
 * Add things that you already tried.